Hace Matthews. Marday, Ophiuchus 24th, 5:27 AM. 2344 AA. Arroyo Athenaeum.

 “Wait, what the fuck?”
 Glem demanded, but Hace was already gone.

 He had woken up at five, as usual.
 It was one of the few opportunities first-years had to have some free time, as their schedules were strictly regimented from six AM until lights out.
 He tried waking up as early as four AM, but the proctors usually kicked him back to bed until five, at which point he would read or talk to other early-risers: usually Dravnik, Izale, and an assortment of upper classmen trying to cram for tests.
-Growing up in a bookstore, reading was one of the few pleasures that was readily available to him, and he was delighted to discover the Athenaeum archives had an enormous collection of novels, comics, magazines, to accommodate amagia with reading as an opus.
+Growing up in a bookstore, reading was one of the few pleasures that was readily available to him, and he was delighted to discover the Athenaeum archives had an enormous collection of novels, comics, and magazines to accommodate amagia with reading as an opus.

 This morning, however, everyone was gathered around the common area’s symvision, tuned to the news.
 The feed alternated between aerial shots of Live Square and talking heads detailing the event, already dubbed as the Samhain Massacre.
 There was a lot of loose language and speculation, but the developing story was that terrorists had triggered a sedative bomb and opened fire on a crowd at the Fright Fair celebration held in Live Square.
 One hundred and twenty-some people were injured, including forty-six casualties.
 Seven asfalis police, and four amagia had been slain in the panic.

-When Hace got back to the common area, the crowd had doubled in time it took him to wake Glem.
+When Hace got back to the common area, the crowd had doubled in the time it took him to wake Glem.

 “Senior correspondent Janille Rogers is on the scene,” the anchor reported, and the screen split to show a reporter standing on the periphery of Live Square.
 “Janille, what is the situation at Live right now?”